-Mostly about clothing.
-Sometimes I’ll bring you a list of finds, objects of desire.
+Often about clothing.
+Sometimes I’ll bring you objects of desire.
 That perfect pair of finely-woven khakis for example, or a review of the J. Crew Field Jacket in olive.
 Sometimes I’ll put up outfit photos, i.e. pictures of me in, um, clothes.
-I still find that a little embarrassing, but it is the best way to convey my approach to style, and let you know how, and if, it all comes together.
-Often we’ll discuss workwear.
-Let’s be clear, business casual is the devil.
-Just as often, we’ll talk about clothes for midlife, as we refuse to disappear, but are not yet ready for oversized red sunglasses and a purple hat.
+I still find that a little embarrassing, but it is the best way to convey my approach to style, and let you know how and if it all works.

-Finally, every Saturday morning I sit on my sofa and write about whatever comes up.
+Finally, every Saturday morning I sit on my sofa and write about whatever.
 As a mother, often my kids are on my mind, even though they are grownups.
 As a person, well, there’s always the meaning of life.
 Or frozen peas.
-Or iPhones.
-That’s the import of Privilege – it’s good to have the luxury of thought.

 My commercial policies are as follows:

 - I will write you a sponsored post, if your goods work for my readership, and I can express my own opinions.

 - I will accept ads for a 6-month period, they run in my sidebar.

 - I do use affiliate links, from Linkshare, RewardStyle, Shopstyle, Amazon, and occasionally CJ and Shareasale.
 I always disclose these.

 - I will not publish a sponsored post written by a 3rd party.
 The only guest posts I accept are from family, friends, and other bloggers

 - I will not run an ad above my header, nor will I place text ads inside my posts